alberthli/alberthli.github.io/_pages/research.md

 author_profile: true
 ---

 This page lists my accepted/in-review publications with more detail, links to the papers, and supplemental material like media or code.
 I also provide short descriptions of my current research, but withhold some of the important technical details since the work is ongoing.
+To see the details of a particular project, click on the title.
 For more information on my current research, please email me directly.
 For a more condensed overview of my research, look at my CV.

 ## Current Research
 TODO: fill this in